 A matrix whose entries are random variables is called random matrix.

-A random matrix is said to be discrete if the associated random vector is discrete and it is said to be absolutely continuous if the associated random vector is absolutely continuous.
+For example, a random matrix is said to be discrete if the associated random vector is discrete and it is said to be continuous if the associated random vector is continuous.

 The lecture entitled Random vectors provides more details about random matrices and their probability distributions.